supercollider/supercollider.github.io/index.md

 <div class="jumbotron">

     <p>SuperCollider is a platform for audio synthesis and algorithmic composition, used by musicians, artists, and researchers working with sound.
-It is free and open source software available for Windows, Mac OS X, and Linux.</p>
+It is free and open source software available for Windows, macOS, and Linux.</p>

     <p>SuperCollider features three major components:
       <ul>